xcore/sw_gpio_examples/app_sk_gpio_eth_combo_demo/README.rst

 Features
 --------

-With this application running on XP-SKC-L2 using XA-SK-GPIO and XA-SK-E100 Slice Cards, you can issue commands from a web page from a host PC to:
+With this application running on XP-SKC-L2 using XA-SK-GPIO and XA-SK-E100 Slice Cards, you can issue commands using a web page from a host PC to:

    * Turn GPIO Slice Card LEDS on and off
    * Read the room temperature via the onboard ADC and display on the web page